HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/socialmedia_publisher/wcm_sm_uninstall.md

 3. Restart all servers to complete the uninstallation.

+!!! note
-**Note:** All SSL certificates for Twitter, Facebook and Linkedin are removed when the uninstall script is run.
+    All SSL certificates for Twitter, Facebook and Linkedin are removed when the uninstall script is run.